Geneviève Lhermitte: Crime

 On 28 February 2007 Moqadem was expected to return from a trip to Morocco to visit his family.
-Lhermitte took her oldest daughter Yasmin to a dermatology appointment.
-After picking up the rest of her children from school and preparing lunch for them, Lhermitte heard a voice tell her, "the machine is running."
-Lhermitte mailed two letters: a letter with jewelry for her sisters, and the other letter to her friend Valerie.
-In the letter to Valerie, she called Michel Schaar "a rotten bastard" who "stole" the intimacy between herself, her husband, and her children.
-She also accused her husband of being "deaf" and "blind" to her concerns regarding Schaar.
-After mailing the letters, she went to a grocery store and slipped two knives into her shopping bag.
+Lhermitte took Yasmine to a dermatology appointment.
+After picking up the rest of her children at school and preparing lunch for them, she heard a voice tell her, "the machine is running."
+She mailed two letters: one with jewelry for her sisters, and the other to her friend, Valerie.
+In it, she called Schaar "a rotten bastard" who "stole" the intimacy between herself, Moqadem, and their children.
+She also accused Moqadem of being "deaf" and "blind" to her concerns regarding Schaar.
+After mailing the letters, she went to a grocery store and slipped two kitchen knives into her shopping bag.

-Lhermitte told investigators that, when she returned, she hid the knives in a drawer and called over her youngest daughter Mina while the other children were watching Spy Kids 3.
-Lhermitte tried to strangle Mina, but when the child struggled Lhermitte resorted to slashing her throat with one of the stolen knives, all while speaking comforting words and apologizing to the child.
-Mehdi was the next to be killed, the youngest and the only son.
-When her attempts to strangle her child again failed, Lhermitte cut Mehdi's throat and washed the knife afterward in the bathroom sink.
+Lhermitte told investigators that, when she returned, she hid the knives in a drawer and called over Mina while the other children were watching Spy Kids 3.
+Lhermitte tried to strangle her, but when she struggled Lhermitte resorted to slashing her throat with one of the knives, all while speaking comforting words and apologizing to her.
+Mehdi was the next to be killed.
+When her attempts to strangle him again failed, Lhermitte cut his throat and washed the knife in the bathroom sink afterward.

-According to her account, Lhermitte then told daughter Myriam that she had a surprise for her in the office.
-When Myriam entered the office, Lhermitte told her to sit on a chair and wear a blue handkerchief over her eyes.
-Once Myriam was seated, Lhermitte took a marble plaque she found nearby and smashed it over Myriam's head, and then cut her throat.
+According to her account, Lhermitte then told Myriam that she had a surprise for her in the office.
+When she entered, Lhermitte told her to sit on a chair and wear a blue handkerchief over her eyes.
+Once she was seated, Lhermitte took a marble plaque she found nearby, smashed it over her head, and then cut her throat.
 Nora, who was allegedly Schaar's favorite goddaughter, was asked to sit in a chair while Lhermitte slit her throat from behind.
-After Nora had been killed, Lhermitte wrote the letters "JUD" on the bathroom mirror in Nora's blood, and later stated that she had intended to spell the name "Judas".
+After she had been killed, Lhermitte wrote the letters "JUD" on the bathroom mirror in her blood, and later stated that she had intended to spell the name "Judas".

-Lhermitte's last victim was her oldest daughter, Yasmin.
-The mother called over Yasmin and told her she had a surprise for her, just like she had done with Myriam.
-Lhermitte attacked Yasmin from behind as she entered the office, but Yasmin was able to dodge the knife by diving to the ground.
-After a struggle in which Yasmin suffered multiple stab wounds, Lhermitte stabbed her in the back and slashed her throat.
+Lhermitte's last victim was Yasmine.
+She called her over and told her she had a surprise for her, just like she had done with Myriam.
+Lhermitte attacked her from behind as she entered the office, but she was able to dodge the knife by diving to the ground.
+After a struggle in which she suffered multiple stab wounds, Lhermitte stabbed her in the back and slashed her throat.
 With her children dead, Lhermitte then attempted to kill herself by falling on her knife.
 When she realized that the wound would not be fatal, she wrote "call the police" in red marker on her door and called emergency services to the house.
 Investigators found the five children tucked in their beds, some with stuffed toys in their arms.